unisonweb/unison/unison-src/transcripts/idempotent/formatter.md

   Help me out by using a more specific name here or adding a type annotation.

-  I found some terms in scope with matching names but different types.
-If one of these is what you meant, try using its full
+  I found one or more terms in scope with the right names but the wrong types.
-  name:
+  If you meant to use one of these, try using it with its full name and then adjusting types:

   (Float.+) : Float -> Float -> Float
   (Int.+) : Int -> Int -> Int